 We also conducted additional Bayesian analysis to provide a more formal evaluation of the probability that the null hypothesis is true given the observed data, as compared to a model positing an effect of efficiency/effectiveness information.
 We did this for each study for the whole distribution of donation responses.
 The findings are reported along with the ANOVA results in Table 1.
 In every single study, the null hypothesis was more likely, often considerably so, compared to the alternative (impact of effectiveness info).
 In fact, the null hypothesis was at least 6 times as likely (strong evidence for the null hypothesis according to rules of thumb for interpreting Bayes factors) and those “best odds” represent a case in which the average donation was lower with effectiveness information (study 6).

 The Bayesian analyses do not speak to alternative explanations why we observed the null so consistently (e.g. lack of attentiveness).
 However, they do corroborate the intuitive conclusion that across a variety of manipulations of efficiency and effectiveness there is no evidence that effectiveness information leads to greater donations.
 In fact, we tested 5 different manipulations (positive efficiency [study 1], negative effectiveness [study 2&3], conjoint efficiency comparison [study 4], outcome effectiveness [study 5], and conjoint effectiveness comparison [study 6]) in reasonably large samples, and two study populations (Mturk & Prolific).
+Furthermore, in our meta-analysis (Table 1, final column) the estimated correlation coefficient is small, with fairly-tight confidence intervals.

 Comment 2: Reviewer 1 also points out that the image used in Studies 1 -4 to manipulate identifiability (of Omran Dagneesh) may also have been familiar to many participants, as it was widely publicized.
 This could present a confound, as you may have been manipulating familiarity as well as identifiability.
 Again, a new study could use an alternative image, and help to rule out this potential confound.